gmf|us|en|financial-resources|articles|spring-cleaning-car-tips en_us en-us

 Smiling young man cleaning car interior

-Freshen Up Your Car with These Easy Hacks
+Freshen Up With These Easy Car-Cleaning Hacks

 The changing of the seasons is the perfect opportunity to check in on your vehicle.
 Before you get down to business cleaning the interior, let the pros handle the not as fun — but necessary — part of maintaining your vehicle.
 Schedule a routine maintenance visit with the Certified Service experts at your local dealership to get a tune-up and check the condition of all the belts and hoses on your vehicle.
-You’ll especially want to make sure you get your vehicle prepped if you're planning a road trip over spring break.
+You’ll especially want to make sure you get your vehicle prepped if you're planning a road trip.

 1. Crystal clear windows